obsidiansystems/obelisk/lib/route/docs/introduction.md

   -> Encoder check parse (R p) PageName
 ```

-Where the type variable `p` is replaced by `MyRoute` and the Template Haskell we added after our
+Where the type variable `p` is replaced by `NestedRoute` and the Template Haskell we added after our
-`MyRoute` definition will take care of the constraints for this function.
+`NestedRoute` definition will take care of the constraints for this function.
 Of interest to us is the
 function we need to write to make this `Encoder` work:

 ```haskell